sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

 |-----------------------------|-----------------------------------------------------------------------------------------------------------------|
 | ``` {"search": "string"}``` | ```select * from product ```<br>``` where lower(name) like '%string%' or lower(description) like '%string%';``` |

+!!! warning
+    - Sql expression depends on the database engine.
+For example, the `lower()` function is not supported by the Oracle database.
+For more information, see the [official documentation sqlalchemy](https://docs.sqlalchemy.org/en/14/core/sqlelement.html#sqlalchemy.sql.expression.ColumnElement.ilike).

 ## Sorting
 ### OrderingFilter